Paleo Diet 101: a Comprehensive Beginners' Guide

 Kung Pao Chicken

-The ultimate paleo diet food list
+The ultimate paleo lifestyle food list

 • Meat - beef, lamb, turkey, chicken, pork, etc.